India Cautions China Over Its Claim to Area of Deadly Clash

-Twenty Indian troops were killed in the clash Monday night that was the deadliest conflict between the sides in 45 years.
+Twenty Indian troops were killed in Monday's clash, which was the deadliest conflict between the sides in 45 years.
 China has not disclosed whether its forces suffered any casualties.

 Responding to China's claim to the valley, India's External Affairs Ministry spokesman Anurag Srivastava said both sides agreed to handle the situation responsibly.
 "Making exaggerated and untenable claims is contrary to this understanding,” he said in a statement.